Data4Democracy/election-transparency/demographic_data/README.md

-# Code to Load and Clean Non-Voting Data for Modelling
+# Code to Load and Clean Non-Voting Data for Modeling